 Let’s face it—pests are an inevitable part of gardening.
 And while companion planting and trap crops can certainly help, sometimes you need something with a bit more punch to keep your plants safe.
-For organic gardeners who want to protect their crops without reaching for synthetic chemicals, neem oil is a powerful, natural ally.
+For organic gardeners who want to protect their crops without reaching for synthetic chemicals, we suggest you repel pests with neem oil!
+It is a powerful, natural ally for your garden.

 What is Neem Oil?